influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withServer(server)
 ```

-Server is the connection address for the Vault server, e.g: "https://vault.example.com:8200".
+"Server is the connection address for the Vault server, e.g: \"https://vault.example.com:8200\"."

 ## obj spec.vault.auth

-Auth configures how cert-manager authenticates with the Vault server.
+"Auth configures how cert-manager authenticates with the Vault server."

 ## obj spec.vault.auth.appRole

-AppRole authenticates with Vault using the App Role auth mechanism, with the role and secret stored in a Kubernetes Secret resource.
+"AppRole authenticates with Vault using the App Role auth mechanism, with the role and secret stored in a Kubernetes Secret resource."

 ### fn spec.vault.auth.appRole.withPath